 Party Gets Started: Ann Romney’s Personal Appeal on Husband-in-Chief

-You can watch all of the NewsHour's convention coverage in our 24-hour livestream:
+You can watch it all in our 24-hour livestream.

 The one-two punch of Mrs. Romney and Christie have very different tasks this evening.
-The candidate's wife will look to humanize her husband for Americans, crucial for the campaign as recent polls show voters have an unfavorable view of Mitt Romney.
+The candidate’s wife will look to humanize her husband for Americans, a crucial hurdle for the campaign as most polls show voters seeing Mitt Romney as unlikable.